 How To Clean The Oven The Easy Way

-Ever wonder what all that grime is on the inside of your oven door?
+Ever wonder what all that grime is on the inside of the oven?
 How does it even get there?
-I have struggled for years, unsuccessfully, to try and get all that stuff off!
-I’m sure it’s a combination of splattered food, grease, etc. but after being baked on at 350 degrees+ it becomes next to impossible to get off!
-Recently I found some solutions that are amazingly effective and so simple – I am so excited to share with you how to clean the oven glass!
+The residue is a combination of splattered food ingredients, grease, etc. and after being baked at 350 degrees+ it becomes next to impossible to get off!

 What is a Good Natural Oven Cleaner?

 The best natural oven cleaner we have found is to use baking soda mixed with a little bit of warm water to form a paste.
-Spread the baking soda paste over your oven glass and let it sit.
-Wipe with a warm wet rag and you’re good to go!
-Cleaning oven with baking soda is a homemade oven cleaner that is simple, safe and effective!
+Cleaning the oven with baking soda is a homemade oven cleaner that is simple, safe, and effective!